rhadimogavi/python_for_ugs/README.md

   Start your journey from UROP.ipynb

   The ipynb file shared here aims to improve your programming skills.
-I encourage you to play with the codes to learn more.
+I encourage you to play with the codes yourselves to learn more.
   Please don't hesitate to ask me your questions at any time.

 Best Regards,